History of Manchester City F.C. (1928–1965): Back in top flight (1928–29)

 The club then consolidated their top flight status with an eighth-place finish.
 The season also saw Tommy Johnson set a club record by scoring 38 goals.

 Cup winners, champions then relegation (1930s)

 1930s team

 In the 1930s Manchester City began to challenge for honours, regularly challenging for the prestigious FA Cup on numerous occasions.

-The team of the 1930s featured some famous names such as Matt Busby who would later go on to manage Manchester United, Frank Swift with hands the finger span of 12 inches who is still regarded as one of the best goalkeepers of all time, only the war hiatus preventing him for playing more times for England. the elusive but injury-prone striker Fred Tilson and influential captain, Sam Cowan who introduced Tilson to the King at the final saying, "This is Tilson, your Majesty.
+The team of the 1930s featured players such as Matt Busby, who would later go on to manage Manchester United, Frank Swift with a finger span of 12 inches, who is still regarded as one of the best goalkeepers of all time, and who was only prevented from playing more for England by the hiatus caused by World War II.
+The team also included striker Fred Tilson and captain Sam Cowan.
+Cowan introduced Tilson to King George VI before the 1934 FA Cup final saying, "This is Tilson, your Majesty.
 He's playing today with two broken legs."